MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 >
 > ~ [David Heinemeier Hansson](https://dhh.dk/2014/test-induced-design-damage.html)

-In other words, if you shoot for modularity for the purpose of [test isolation](https://www.christianfindlay.com/blog/test-isolation-expensive), i.e., low-level unit tests, it will add indirection to your code, your test suite will blow out in size and make your app less refactorable.
+In other words, if you shoot for modularity for [test isolation](https://www.christianfindlay.com/blog/test-isolation-expensive), i.e., low-level unit tests, you will add indirection to your code, your test suite will expand in size, and your app will be less refactorable.

 Ultimately, how easy your app is to refactor is one of the most important measures of maintainability.